Documentation

 Connections will have an option via the Connections section on the request to remove themselves from being a connection to the request.

-Connection Comparison
+Connection comparison

 Employee Portal Visibility/Action Customer Connection (Collaboration) Connection (View)